Haven Holidays

 Facts

 Biodiversity: The park houses a rich biodiversity of flora and fauna.
 Rhododendron forests dominate lower altitudes, while mosses and lichens prevail near the alpine zones.
-Wildlife includes the endangered snow leopard, Himalayan musk deer, red panda, and Himalayan tahr.
+Wildlife includes the endangered snow leopard, Himalayan musk deer, red panda, and Himalayan thar.

 Elevation Range: Sagarmatha National Park ranges in elevation from 2,845 meters at Jorsalle to 8,848.86 meters at Everest.